 This is a nice house nestled in the Andes.
 The bus ride to El Bolson was a beautiful one, but sitting in the back of the swerving shaking bus was pretty nauseating.
 Poor Phoebe lost her breakfast.

-This is one of the many beautiful scenes outside the bus window on our ride.
+One of the many beautiful scenes outside the bus window on our ride.

 Here's the girls on the bridge at a trout farm outside of El Bolson.
 They're over the pond with the adult fish, 6 to 8 months old.
 The kids loved this place.

-Here's Phoebe at the trout farm.
+Phoebe at the trout farm.

 This is Rio Azul outside of El Bolson.
 To get to this vista the tour bus drove up a dusty dirt road quite a distance, through a "barrio" of the town with homes that were missing doors and windows.
 The tour guide joked that "all these people have such nasty homes with cars that are nicer than mine!"